Higher topological Hochschild homology of periodic complex K-theory

 \item Compare Theorem \ref{taqku1} with the reformulation found e.g. in \cite[Page 164]{schlichtkrull-higher} of a result of \cite{basterra-mandell}.
 It states that if $f:X\to BF$ is a map of $\infty$-loop spaces where $BF$ is a classifying space for stable spherical fibrations, then $TAQ(T(f))\simeq T(f)\wedge \mathbf{X}$.
 Just as in Remark \ref{x-thom}, the result for $TAQ(KU)$ coincides with the result we would obtain if we knew that $KU$ was somehow the Thom spectrum of a map $K(\Z,2)\to BU$.

-\item Consider the version of the Hochschild-Kostant-Rosenberg theorem in \cite[Theorem 1.1]{mccarthy-minasian}: if $A$ is a connective smooth commutative $\S$-algebra, there is a weak equivalence of commutative $A$-algebras $F(\Sigma TAQ(A))\stackrel{\sim}{\to}THH(A)$, where $F:A\Mod\to A\CAlg$ is the free commutative algebra functor.\footnote{Note, however, that the proof contains a gap: see \cite[Footnote 4]{antieau-vezzosi}.} This statement does not apply to $KU$ since $KU$ is not connective (we have not checked the smoothness condition), but the conclusion is true (Theorem \ref{thhku2} and Corollary \ref{cortaq}).
+\item Consider the version of the Hochschild-Kostant-Rosenberg theorem in \cite[Theorem 1.1]{mccarthy-minasian}: if $A$ is a connective smooth commutative $\S$-algebra, there is a weak equivalence of commutative $A$-algebras $F(\Sigma TAQ(A))\stackrel{\sim}{\to}THH(A)$, where $F:A\Mod\to A\CAlg$ is the free commutative algebra functor.\footnote{Note, however, that the proof contains a gap: see \cite[Footnote 4]{antieau-vezzosi}.
+We thank Benjamin Antieau for pointing this out to us.} This statement does not apply to $KU$ since $KU$ is not connective (we have not checked the smoothness condition), but the conclusion is true (Theorem \ref{thhku2} and Corollary \ref{cortaq}).
 Just as in Remarks \ref{thh-thom}, \ref{x-thom} and the one just above, here is an example of a theorem that does not apply to $KU$ because $KU$ is not connective, but whose conclusion is nonetheless true.
 We speculate that there should be a version of the HKR theorem for $E_\infty$-ring spectra which dispenses with the connectiveness hypothesis.
 I would like to thank Tomasz Maszczyk for asking me about the HKR theorem in relation to Theorem \ref{thhku2}, thus inciting me to make these reflections. \ee \eobs